 Balancing this is the fact that GK104 ships with only 8 multiprocessors, half of the size of Fermi GF110, meaning that GK104 needs roughly the same total amount of parallelism as is needed by Fermi GF110, though it needs more parallelism per multiprocessor to achieve this.
 Since GK110 can have up to 15 multiprocessors, which is similar to the number of multiprocessors of Fermi GF110, then GK110 typically needs a larger amount of parallelism than Fermi or GK104.

-- Kepler increases the size of the register file over Fermi by 2x per multiprocessor.
+- Kepler increases the size of the register file over Fermi by 2x per multiprocessor; GK210 increases this by a further 2x.
 On Fermi, the number of registers available was the primary limiting factor of occupancy for many kernels.
 On Kepler, these kernels can automatically fit more thread blocks per multiprocessor.
 For example, a kernel using 63 registers per thread and 256 threads per block can fit at most 16 concurrent warps per multiprocessor on Fermi (out of a maximum of 48, i.e., 33% theoretical occupancy).
-The same configuration can fit 32 warps per multiprocessor on Kepler (out of a maximum of 64, i.e., 50% theoretical occupancy).
+The same configuration can fit 32 warps per multiprocessor on GK104 and GK110 (out of a maximum of 64, i.e., 50% theoretical occupancy), or 64 warps (100% theoretical occupancy) on GK210.

 - Kepler has increased the maximum number of simultaneous blocks per multiprocessor from 8 to 16.
 As a result, kernels having their occupancy limited due to reaching the maximum number of thread blocks per multiprocessor will see increased theoretical occupancy in Kepler.

 Also note that Kepler GPUs can utilize ILP in place of thread/warp-level parallelism (TLP) more readily than Fermi GPUs can.
-Furthermore, some degree of ILP in conjunction with TLP is required by Kepler GPUs in order to approach peak performance, since SMX's warp scheduler issues one or two independent instructions from each of four warps per clock.
+Furthermore, some degree of ILP in conjunction with TLP is required by Kepler GPUs in order to approach peak single-precision performance, since SMX's warp scheduler issues one or two independent instructions from each of four warps per clock.
+ILP can be increased by means of, for example, processing several data items concurrently per thread or unrolling loops in the device code, though note that either of these approaches may also increase register pressure.

 Since GK110 requires more concurrently active threads than either GK104 or Fermi, GK110 introduces several features that can assist applications having more limited parallelism, where the expanded multiprocessor resources described in Device Utilization and Occupancy are difficult to leverage from any single kernel launch.
 These improvements allow the application to more readily use several concurrent kernel grids to fill GK110: